College of Pharmacy and Health SciencesQueens Campus

-Students Applying to the B.S.
-Physician Assistant degree
+Students Applying to the M.S.
+Physician Assistant program

-Admission to the four-year Bachelor of Science Degree in Physician Assistant is based on admission into the College of Pharmacy and Health Sciences.
-Applicants to this major must have completed one year of high school chemistry.
-For more information about admission to this and other acclaimed undergraduate programs at St. John's University, please visit Undergraduate Admission online or contact the Office of Admission directly:
+Applicants to the M.S.
+Physician Assistant Program must have a bachelor’s degree along with meeting our pre-requisite courses.
+For more information about admission to this and other acclaimed graduate programs at St. John's University, please visit the Office of Graduate Admission online or contact the Office of Graduate Admission directly.